The Grief Prophecy is the

 as I love Tormentor, this cover equals the original, at the very least.
 The execution here is perfect in every way.

-This is followed by my one of my favorite songs on this E.P., a cover of Slayer's "The
+This is followed by my one of my favorite songs on this E.P., a cover of Slayer's

-of the best Slayer covers I've ever heard.
+but it's one of the best Slayer covers I've ever heard.
 It's quite an interesting and enjoyable listen.

-"Feathers Fell" is similar to the version found on The Somberlain, though this contains
+"Feathers Fell" is similar to the version found on The Somberlain, though this

-whispered vocals.
+contains whispered vocals.
 It creates a calm effect, though I prefer it without any vocals of any kind.

 "Son of the Mourning" is next, and is a re-recorded version of an older Dissection